Esri/project-delivery-scripts/README.md

 * [`agol-only-scripts`](/agol-only-scripts) - scripts to use if you have ArcGIS Online only
     * [`clone_groups.ipynb`](/agol-only-scripts/clone_groups.ipynb) - Jupyter Notebook to clone groups and their items
     * [`configure_org.ipynb`](/agol-only-scripts/configure_org.ipynb) - Jupyter Notebook to customize org UI & add users
-* [`Sample Config`](/Sample Config) - contains sample files to use in configure_org.ipynb
+* [`Sample Config`](/Sample_Config) - contains samples of files used in configure_org.ipynb

 ## Instructions

-1. Pick which version of the scripts will work for your set-up (Enterprise or Online)
+1. Download the zip or clone the repo (`$ git clone https://github.com/ArcGIS/pdo-scripts.git`)
-2. Download the zip or clone the repo (`$ git clone https://github.com/ArcGIS/pdo-scripts.git`)
+2. Pick which version of the scripts will work for your set-up (Enterprise or Online)
 3. Nativate to the correct folder `$ cd pdo-scripts/enterprise-scripts` or `$ cd pdo-scripts/agol-online-only`
 4. Open a Jupyter Notebook that has access to the arcgis (api) library (`$ jupyter notebook`)
 5. Read the Readme located in the enterprise or arcigs online only folder and follow the rest of the instructions there.